-1. On which of the planets are large meteorite impact craters obvious?
+1. On which of the five objects are large meteorite impact craters obvious?
 (1 point)

-2. Does Venus or the Earth show any signs of large, round maria (like those seen on the Moon)?
+2. Does Venus or the Earth show any signs of large, round maria (like those seen on the Moon or Mercury)?
 (1 point)

 3. Which planet seems to have the most impact craters?
 (1 point)